Home > Cincinnati OVI Lawyer > DUI / OVI Probation Violations in Cincinnati, OH

 When the weight of an OVI-related probation violation looms over you or a loved one, the Cincinnati DUI lawyers at Luftman, Heck & Associates offer guidance and stability.
 After all, you’re probably wondering: “Will I face jail time?”
 “What should I do now?”

-With considerable experience handling DUI probation violations, the DUI lawyers, Brad Groene and Juliea Crumes of LHA, are well-versed in Ohio OVI law and are ready to protect you.
+With considerable experience handling DUI probation violations, DUI lawyer, Brad Groene LHA is well-versed in Ohio OVI law and are ready to protect you.
 Call (513) 338-1890 for a free and confidential case evaluation.
 We’ll go over what happened and what’s next.

 Ohio OVI / DUI Probation Violations